alphagov/design-system-team-docs/source/support/communicating-with-users/common-responses.html.md

 [GOV.UK Frontend's favicon](https://github.com/alphagov/govuk-frontend/blob/main/packages/govuk-frontend/src/govuk/assets/images/favicon.svg) can also offer a white on black background version (with a little padding around) of the crown logo.

+### Access and usage of new coat of arms, crest,  department logo, cypher etc.

+We only have the image of the coat of arms for use on the  GOV.UK footer.
+If you need access or usage information to other assets, you will need to email the Government Communication Service (GCS) branding@cabinetoffice.gov.uk.

+### Deadline for updating to the new coat of arms

+There is no specific deadline to update the coat of arms in the footer of your service.

+You should update at your earliest convenience.
+This will ensure consistency across all GOV.UK pages, building trust and reducing risk of fraud for citizens using your service

+### New coat of arms file and format

+You can extract the image from GOV.UK Frontend v4.9.0 or v5.7.0.
+We provide the image as a SVG file.
+You can convert this to the format you need.

+### Department crests

+Department crests are being updated on GOV.UK.
+If you need access to the assets you can contact branding@cabinetoffice.gov.uk.

+### Update of new coat of arms for v3

+There is no update for services still on V3 of GOV.UK Frontend.
+We generally do not support older versions of GOV.UK Frontend.
+Additionally, when we released V3.15.0 with the new crown logo, we saw very few services updating.

 ### Reporting misuse of GOV.UK brand elements (e.g. logo, Transport font)

 If a site, service or product (inside or outside of government) is found to be in breach of the [Service Manual’s rules on making a service look like GOV.UK].